bramu/help.trusender.github.io/_articles/setting-up-a-basic-a-b-test.md

 *Launching a behavioural or Transactional A/B test*

-Once all of your variations are setup and you are happy with the split percentages, you can select 'start the A/B test**'** To stop the test, simply return to this page and select ‘stop A/B test’.
+Once all of your variations are setup and you are happy with the split percentages, you can select 'start the A/B test**'.** To stop the test, simply return to this page and select ‘stop A/B test’.

 *Reporting on a behavioural or Transactional A/B test*

 Results are reported individually for each variation.
-To see the which variations performed best or to see a detailed report on each variation, visit the Reports section and select the appropriate campaign.
+To see which variations performed best or to see a detailed report on each variation, visit the *Reports* section and select the appropriate campaign.

 **Note:**